Silverado Canyon: Background

 The town of Silverado is situated in the canyon, with most of its buildings between the point where the canyon opens out into a valley and a U.S. Forest Service gate where the valley road enters the Cleveland National Forest.
 The town is mostly residential; there are, however, also a few stores, mostly in the east side.
 5498 ft Modjeska Peak, part of Saddleback, rises to the south; 3947 ft Bald Peak forms the head of the gorge to the east, and 3800 ft Bedford Peak towers to the north.

-Silverado Creek runs year round, reaching its highest flow in winter and early spring, while diminishing to a trickle for most of the rest of the year.
-For its first few miles through the upper reaches of the gorge, its flow is perennial, although it has been known to dry up at the low-water crossing directly upstream of the Forest Service gate.
+Silverado Creek runs in the winter and dries up in the summer, reaching its highest flow in winter and early spring, while diminishing to a trickle or drying up for most of the rest of the year.
+It has been known to dry up at the low-water crossing directly upstream of the Forest Service gate.
 By the time it reaches the downstream end of Silverado, it is usually dry.
-Most of its tributaries, including Ladd Canyon Creek, are also seasonal.

-Several trails run out of the canyon.
-One of the most popular is the Silverado Motorway, which was originally a fire road but now is overgrown with plants, forming a single-track trail.
-The trail climbs out of the canyon toward the northeast and eventually intersects the Main Divide Road, which runs along the canyon rim to the north and east.

 The canyon is so named because silver mines originally operated in the area.
-Tailings from the Blue Light Mine milling operation on the south side of the canyon still leak toxic waste into the creek and surrounding soil, and cleanup is underway by the Forest Service.
-In 2002, two people exploring the mine drowned in one of the flooded lower passageways.
+Tailings from the Blue Light Mine milling operation on the south side of the canyon can still be seen.
+In 2002, two people exploring the mine suffocated from bad air.
+The silver ore in the presence of moisture removes the oxygen from the air.

+There is a forest service gate at the end of silverado.
+This gate is closed most of the year.
+Often the gates open or closed status on the forest service website is incorrect.
+The forest service status it is not updated regularly.
+This maintained dirt access road is dangerous and there are a significant number of injuries on it every year from vehicle crashes.
+Hiking this road on foot is not recommended while the gate is open.
+The maintained dirt access road is steep has sharp rocks that cause flat tires regularly.
+Do not drive this road without a full size inflated spare tire.
+The condition of this road varies drastically throughout the year.
+It can be easily passable after being graded but is usually heavily rutted.
+Rain damage such as road washouts and fallen trees are why the gate is closed any time it is raining.
+The gate usually remains closed after rains for several weeks as the road is cleared and repaired by the forest service.